Financial institutions and holding companies look to Robert to achieve their immediate and long-term business goals.

-Represented the acquirer in the first failed bank acquisition in Texas since 2013.
+Represented the acquirer in a failed bank in May 2019, the first such transaction in the nation since 2017, and the first in Texas since 2013.

 Represented a Texas credit union in a unique transaction in which the credit union sold substantially all of its assets to a Texas commercial bank followed by the credit union's voluntary liquidation.

 Advised on strategic planning designed to enhance or protect shareholder value, including Subchapter S restructuring, share repurchases and tender offers, holding company formations, anti-takeover strategic planning and corporate succession matters.

 Advised clients on the impact of M&A transaction on compensation matters, including non-compete and nonsolicitation provisions, golden parachute considerations and related employment matters.

 Advise financial institutions and their holding companies on securities law matters, including raising capital through private and public offerings of equity and debt securities.
 Served as lead counsel on more than three dozen equity and debt offerings over the past 15 years.

 Advise clients on all aspects of corporate mergers, acquisitions, related due diligence matters, and the preparation and filing of regulatory applications with the FDIC, Federal Reserve Board, OCC and various state bank regulators.
 Served as lead counsel on more than two dozen transactions over the past 15 years.

 Advise (including review and preparation) banking clients on all forms of executive compensation arrangements, including equity-based compensation, deferred compensation, and qualified retirement plans in accordance with bank regulatory and IRS requirements.